Golden Baseball Magazine

 Martin hits to Gehringer, who fumbles the ball, allowing an unearned run to score.

-Despite the 10-0 lead, Pepper steals 2B as a response to the crowd's behavior and in retaliation against the fans who kept the Cardinals up during the night with their rowdiness outside the hotel.
+Despite the 10-0 lead, Pepper steals second as a response to the crowd's behavior and in retaliation against the fans who kept the Cardinals up during the night with their rowdiness outside the hotel.

 Rothrock raps his second double of the game, over Goslin's head.
 The Wild Horse of the Osage thunders over the plate.

-Frisch flies out to RF.
+Frisch flies out to right field.

 • With many fans heading for the exits, Dean mows down the Tigers again.

-Rogell pops to SS.
+Rogell pops to shortstop.

 8th inning